Glossary

 IMF

 The International Monetary Fund (IMF) is a legally, organizationally and financially independent organization of the United Nations based in Washington D.C., USA.
-The IMF consists of 191 member countries.
 The IMF's tasks include promoting international monetary cooperation, supporting the expansion of trade and economic growth and preventing measures that are detrimental to prosperity.

 Impairment